Joe Gomez injury news: Liverpool star injured on England duty

-Joe Gomez is the latest Liverpool center back to go down with an injury, as multiple reports claim the young defender has been injured while on duty with the England national team.
+Joe Gomez is the latest Liverpool center back to go down with an injury, as the young defender has been injured while on duty with the England national team.

 [ MORE: How to watch PL in the USA ]

-Gomez, 23, suffered the injury in training on Wednesday ahead of England’s friendly against the Republic of Ireland on Thursday.
+Gomez, 23, suffered the knee injury in training on Wednesday ahead of England’s friendly against the Republic of Ireland on Thursday.
+Gareth Southgate and England announced that Gomez returned to Liverpool.

-Our partners at Sky Sports have described the injury as “potentially serious” with Gareth Southgate set to give an update on Gomez later on Wednesday.
+Liverpool released a statement saying that Gomez had suffered damage to his left knee tendon and although there was no damage to his ligaments, he is expected to miss a large chunk of the 2020-21 season.

+“The issue was isolated to Gomez’s tendon, with no damage to any other associated knee ligaments.
+The operation to correct the damage was a success and the 23-year-old will make a full recovery.
+Gomez will begin a rehabilitation programme with the Reds’ medical team immediately, with club staff carefully monitoring his progress.
+No timescale is being placed upon his return, though the issue is likely to rule him out for a significant part of the remainder of 2020-21.”

 The Liverpool manager is already irate with the authorities in the UK as he’s called for the Premier League to bring back the five substitute rule as he already lost star right back Trent Alexander-Arnold to injury before the break as he injured his calf against Manchester City.